Zingle/rest-api-documentation/services/POST_create.md

 --- | --- | ---
 account_id | Y | Account to provision the service under display_name | Y | Service display name
+business_name | N | Name used in templates to replace the BUSINESS_NAME placeholder
 time_zone | Y | [Time Zone] string.
 plan_code | Y | Code of the plan to assign to the service service_address | Y | [Service Address] object.
 All fields required